SPDUK/portfolio/content/blog/javascript-101-variables-and-primitives/index.md

 let value;
 value = null; // specifically assigned null to say value points to nothing and is no longer undefined, but the value is nothing
 ```

+___

+### Summary

+Now you've been introduced to JavaScript in a much more in-depth way to the typical introduction to JS, you should be able to refer back to this when you're using these things and hopefully what's really happening will click.
+This is a pretty advanced part of JS so don't worry if half of it went over your head, but if you did learn anything then you'll have a huge head start and a lot of code will make a **lot** more sense.